Letterkenny Munitions Center: History

 Letterkenny Army Depot was established in 1941 as an ammunition and general supply storage depot.
 In 1961, its Directorate of Ammunition Operations began supporting Army air defense missiles and Air Force intercept missiles.
 In 1991, the Directorate of Ammunition Operations was renamed Letterkenny Munitions Center with command and control transferred to Crane Army Ammunition Activity.
-LEMC is a tenant on Letterkenny Army Depot.
+LEMC is a tenant at Letterkenny Army Depot.

 Facilities

 LEMC occupies 16,000 of Letterkenny’s 17400 acre.
 Its facilities include 13 buildings, 2300000 sqft of explosive storage space, 902 igloos, 26 rail docks, 28 mi of railroad, 126 mi of paved road, and a containerization facility.